 F. Severability.
 If a court or other body of competent jurisdiction finds, or the parties mutually believe, any provision of this Agreement, or portion thereof, to be invalid or unenforceable, such provision will be enforced to the maximum extent permissible so as to effect the intent of the parties, and the remainder of this Agreement will continue in full force and effect.

 G. Modification, Waiver.
-Subject to Section 8.J, no modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, will be effective unless in a writing signed by the parties.
+No modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, will be effective unless in a writing signed by the parties.
 Waiver by Collective of a breach of any provision of this Agreement will not operate as a waiver of any other or subsequent breach.

 H. Notices.
 Each such notice or other communication required or permitted under this Agreement shall be treated as effective or having been given (i) if delivered by hand messenger or courier service, when delivered; (ii) if sent by mail, at the earlier of its receipt or seventy-two (72) hours after the same has been deposited in a regularly maintained receptacle for the deposit of the United States mail, addressed and mailed as aforesaid; or (iii) if sent by electronic mail, upon confirmation of delivery when directed to the relevant electronic mail address.